 - PET scan on the 19th of June

-- Consultation at University College London Hospitals on the 2nd of July – this will be our 1st visit in this hospital and the team will explain us the stem cell transplant procedure.
+- Consultation at University College London Hospitals on the 2nd of July – this will be our 1st visit to this hospital and the team will explain the stem cell transplant procedure.

 Difficult weeks ahead of us…

 … that’s the nicest word I can use to describe our situation.
 Unfortunately, the ESHAP chemo didn’t help.
 Lymphoma is still there and only decreased in some areas by 25-30%.
 Not enough to go ahead with a stem cell transplant…